bitweeder/lucenaBAL/README.md

 - generate nicer-looking IDE project files

 ## Support

-There is extensive [documentation](https://bitweeder.github.io/lucenaBAL/html/index.html) which is regularly updated and expanded.

 lucenaBAL aggressively tracks the latest tools and standards, but maintaining support for older tools in new releases is unlikely to happen.
 The cold reality is that we do not have the bandwidth to pay the interest on anyone else’s technical debt.
 If an older release does what you need, use it.
 If you find a bug in any release, we greatly appreciate patches, though we strongly encourage you to at least [open an issue](https://github.com/bitweeder/lucenaBAL/issues) even if you can’t [submit a pull request](https://github.com/bitweeder/lucenaBAL/pulls).
 Feature requests will be considered, but requests to increase our maintenance surface are unlikely to be carried out.